gleisonsdm/Kuifje-Documentation/Chapter 02/Set.md

 ### Difference

-To calculate the difference betweeen two sets, the symbol is the minus "-".
+To calculate the difference between two sets, the symbol is the minus "-".
-Kuifje will identify the variable types, and it creates a new set with the values present in the first set and that do not exists in the second set.
+Kuifje will identify the variable types, and it creates a new set with the values present in the first set and that do not exist in the second set.

 #### Example - Difference of Sets